 United & Virgin Australia plan codeshare & reciprocity

-Starting in early 2022, United Airlines and Virgin Australia will be launching a partnership, subject to government approval.
+As of May 23, 2022, United Airlines and Virgin Australia will be launching a partnership.
 This partnership will include codeshare flying, giving United customers access to Virgin Australia’s short haul network, and giving Virgin Australia customers access to United’s long haul network (Virgin Australia no longer operates long haul flights).

 On top of that, United MileagePlus and Virgin Australia Velocity members can expect the following reciprocal perks:

 - Priority check-in, priority boarding, priority baggage handling, priority security clearance, and lounge access